ArmandFS/word.nlp/README.md

 ![Screenshot_11](https://github.com/ArmandFS/word.nlp/assets/68105213/5cab35ed-3f53-4dde-bdcc-63e56c0fcd33)

 Welcome to Word.NLP!
-This is a simple **Natural Language Processing** project made using a .txt notebook file which contains the majority of words in the **English Langage**.
+This is a simple **Natural Language Processing** project made using a .txt notebook file which contains the majority of words in the **English Language**.

 👇 Here's a simple rundown to how it works! 👇